greg-han/myplace/README.md

 # Installation Instructions
 * git clone or download https://github.com/greg-han/myplace.git and then  cd to `myplace` and `myplace/client` then `npm install` in both directories.
 You may need to install more dependencies (as I did when my hard drive got wiped on accident).
-I may configure it to automatically install them, but it would only apply to my OS, and I think learning Docker would be better and easier.
-Before making a docker container however, I want to host this on a server.
 * cd to myplace and yarn start (now using concurrently to start the server and client in one action).
 * There are two DB options right now, one in the cloud, and one locally.
 Just comment/uncomment them to choose.
   If running locally, install mongodb, then `sudo mongod`, after that, `mongo` then in the mongo terminal `use myplace` after